leverage wealth

 Planning for Extravagant Purchases

-Another way you can use this method is for planning an extravagant purchase.
+Another way you can use this method is by planning an extravagant purchase.
 For an extravagant family trip, rather than paying upfront with cash, you can utilize this securities-based lending method.
 You can pay it off over time or use dividends to match the cash flow.
-This method could be used for collectable cars, yachts, planes, or really any extravagant purchase you’d like to make in retirement.
-The whole point is to delay the opportunity cost up front and what the money could grow to by paying for these assets over time with monthly payments.
+This method could be used for collectible cars, yachts, planes, or really any extravagant purchase you’d like to make in retirement.
+The whole point is to delay the opportunity cost up front and what the money could grow to be paying for these assets over time with monthly payments.

 What Are the Risks?